 The Rice University athletic teams are known as the Rice Owls.
 The name comes from the owls in Rice's crest.
-Rice participates in NCAA Division I athletics and is part of Conference USA.
-Visit their website at http://www.riceowls.com/.
+Rice participates in NCAA Division I athletics and is part of American Athletic Conference (AAC).
+Visit their website at https://riceowls.com/.